 If you are interested in volunteering for the Japanese American Museum of Oregon, please call 503-224-1458.

 Be a Docent at the museum!

 Are you enthusiastic about culture, history, identity, or civil liberties?
 Do you like working with people?
 Are you patient and flexible with requests?
 If so, we would love you to be a part of our Docent Program!

 Legacy Center docents interact with the public in a variety of ways, from greeting museum visitors and increasing their interest in the history of the Japanese Americans in our community, to answering phones or selling merchandise in our store.
 Trained docents can lead group tours and other educational programs.
 Many people have found this volunteer work rewarding and fun.

 We have a particular need for docents on Saturdays and Sundays, from 11 a.m. to 3 p.m.
 Half-shifts and weekday hours, are also available!
-Please contact Oregon Nikkei Endowment to learn more or apply:
+Please contact the Japanese American Museum of Oregon to learn more or apply:

 Positions Available (ongoing)